el-pol/jose-mourinho-quotes-api/README.md

 - `❯ npm install`
 - `❯ npm start`

+## Official website

+Please visit [this link](https://jose-mourinho-quotes-api.polcius.now.sh/) to play around with a live website that consumes the API.

 ## License

 Do whatever you want and use it however you want :)